 According to the IRS, a cryptocurrency is any type of digital currency that uses cryptography (a method of securing information) and is on a distributed ledger (a database that is shared and synchronized across multiple sites).
 The most common ledger for virtual currency transactions is blockchain.

 On tax forms and instructions, the IRS will commonly use the term virtual currency instead of cryptocurrency.
-Popular types of cryptocurrency include bitcoin, ether (Ethereum), XRP (Ripple), Litecoin (LTC), Tether, (USDT), and Libra.
+Popular types of cryptocurrency include bitcoin, Dogecoin, ether (Ethereum), XRP (Ripple), Litecoin (LTC), Tether, (USDT), and Libra.

 Cryptocurrency is property in the eyes of the IRS.
 Any time you sell, exchange, or trade cryptocurrency, you need to pay capital gains taxes, the same as if you were selling property or other investments.
 This also applies in situations where you exchange cryptocurrency for cash, services, or other products.